hannahbanana11/lostandfound/ADMIN_DASHBOARD_GUIDE.md

 ## 📞 Support

-For questions or issues, please contact the development team or refer to CodeIgniter 4 documentation.
+For questions or issues, please contact the development team.

 ---

 **Version**: 1.0
 **Last Updated**: October 31, 2025
-**Developed with**: CodeIgniter 4, Bootstrap 5, MySQL